aiblocks/docs/guides/get-started/transactions.md

 // Sign the transaction to prove you are actually the person sending it. transaction.sign(source);

-// And finally, send it off to Stellar! try {
+// And finally, send it off to AiBlocks! try {
   SubmitTransactionResponse response = server.submitTransaction(transaction);
   System.out.println("Success!");